Kansas City Age Discrimination Attorney

 Of course, other incidents can happen that are age-related discrimination.
 If you feel that actions taken against you were based on your age, you are encouraged to speak with age discrimination attorneys in Kansas City.
 Contact us today for a free and confidential consultation.

-Missouri Age Discrimination Law
+Overview of Missouri Age Discrimination Law

 Age discrimination is against state and federal laws.
 If an employer has acted in a manner that causes discrimination based on age, they are in violation of the Missouri Human Rights Act and the federal Age Discrimination and Employment Act.
 They are also in violation of the regulations of the Equal Opportunity Employment guidelines.
 In some cases, the actions may even violate Civil Rights.